 Solutions:

-• Try headphones or speakers that suit hearing-impaired users.
+- Try headphones or speakers that are designed for use by hearing-impaired users.

 Limited Mobility or Dexterity.